AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxCoreAPI.rst

 is fetched from a host via the :cpp:func:`OfxHost::fetchSuite` function.
 This returns a pointer (cast to ``void *``) to the named and versioned set of functions.
-By using this suite fetching mechanism, there is no symbolic dependancy from the plug-in to the host, and APIs can be easily expandable without causing backwards compatability issues.
+By using this suite fetching mechanism, there is no symbolic dependency from the plug-in to the host, and APIs can be easily expandable without causing backwards compatibility issues.

 If the host does not implement a requested suite, or the requested version of that suite, then it should return NULL.